-Tendon vs Tempura: What is the Difference?
+Tendon vs. Tempura: What’s the Difference?

-You may know that the bowl of cooked rice topped with Tempura is called “Tendon (天丼)”, but can you tell how Tendon is different from Tempura, say, in sauce or in ingredients?
+You may know the bowl of rice topped with Tempura has the name Tendon (天丼), but can you tell how the dish differs from Tempura?

-Tempura is made by deep-frying batter-coated ingredients in sesame oil or other vegetable oil one by one.
+It is made by deep-frying batter-coated ingredients in sesame oil or other vegetable oil one by one.

-Although Tempura can be enjoyed in various ways, we most commonly eat it dipping in “Tentsuyu (天つゆ)” sauce.
-Therefore, Tempura and its sauce Tentsuyu are served separately, on a plate and in a small bowl respectively.
+Tempura can be enjoyed in various ways, but we most commonly eat it with Tentsuyu (天つゆ) sauce served separately.

-Tentsuyu is the dipping sauce for Tempura, which is made by once bringing a mixture of Dashi (soup stock), Mirin (sweet cooking rice wine), and soy sauce to a simmer.
+Tentsuyu is the dipping sauce for Tempura, made by bringing a mixture of dashi (soup stock), mirin (sweet cooking rice wine), and soy sauce to a simmer.

-The sauce for Tendon is made by evaporating alcohol from a mixture of Dashi, soy sauce, Mirin, and sugar by heating.
+The sauce for this dish is prepared by evaporating alcohol from a mixture of dashi, soy sauce, mirin, and sugar by heating.

 It has a strong taste and flavor compared to the Tentsuyu sauce for Tempura.